Cardinals vs. Reds Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has nine doubles, a triple, 11 home runs, 17 walks and 41 RBI (63 total hits).
-He has swiped two bases.
+- Nolan Arenado has nine doubles, a triple, 12 home runs, 17 walks and 43 RBI (65 total hits).
+He's also swiped two bases.

-- Arenado has picked up a hit in three straight games.
-During his last five outings he is hitting .235 with two doubles, a home run, a walk and three RBI.
+- Arenado heads into this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .333 with two doubles, two home runs and five RBI.

 Arenado Recent Games